YunoHost/doc/pages/01.administrate/05.install/install.md

 {%if at_home %}
 In an internet browser, type **{% if internetcube %}`https://internetcube.local`{% else %}`https://yunohost.local`{% endif %}**.

 !!!
-If this doesn't work, you can look for the **the local IP address of your server** (see [finding your local IP](/finding_the_local_ip)).
+If this doesn't work, you can [look for the the local IP address of your server](/finding_the_local_ip).
 The address typically looks like `192.168.x.y`, and you should therefore type `https://192.168.x.y` in your browser's address bar.
 {% else %}
-You can perform the post-installation with the web interface **the public IP address of your server**.
+You can perform the initial configuration with the web interface by typing in the adress bar of your web browser **the public IP address of your server**.
 Typically, your VPS provider should have provided you with the IP of the server.
 {% endif %}

 !
 During the first visit, you will very likely encounter a security warning related to the certificate used by the server.
 For now, your server uses a self-signed certificate.
 You will later be able to add a certificate automatically recognized by web browsers as described in the [certificate documentation](/certificate).
 For now, you should add a security exception to accept the current certificate.
 (Though PLEASE, don't take the habit to blindly accepting this kind of security alerts !)